TrashMonks/hagadias/README.md

 installation of the game in order to do anything.

 ## Installation
+hagadias requires Python 3.10.

 To install the package from this GitHub repository, run
 `pip install git+https://github.com/trashmonks/hagadias@main#egg=hagadias`
 or if you're using pipenv,
 `pipenv install -e git+https://github.com/trashmonks/hagadias.git@main#egg=hagadias`

 ## Tile support
-Tile support currently requires a download of the latest Caves of Qud tile modding toolkit, extracted into the `hagadias` directory.
-We're working on making this easier to do.
-For the latest link, refer to [the Tile Support topic in qud-wiki](https://github.com/TrashMonks/qud-wiki#tile-support)
+Tile support requires the texture files from Caves of Qud to be unpacked into a "Textures" directory under the working directory.
+You can use the provided [Brinedump](https://github.com/TrashMonks/brinedump) mod to export these textures from within the game.

-## Usage example
+## Usage examples
 ```
 >>> from hagadias.gameroot import GameRoot
 >>> GAMEPATH = r'C:\Steam\steamapps\common\Caves of Qud'  # Windows